top of page

 The Harkness Family's multi-use support compound was a large U-shaped building.
 The structure had three distinct wings with different functions.
 The South Wing, located on the right side of the building, was used as a clubhouse for Edward Harkness and his friends.
 It boasted a billiards room, squash court, and two bowling lanes.
 Large windows provided a stunning view of the ocean and the property's sprawling gardens.

-In the central block of the building, there was a garage equipped with a turntable to aid in the parking of Mr. Harkness's growing collection of limousines.
-The garage also had a gas pump and a car wash.
 The North Wing, situated on the left side of the building, served as the horse stables and carriage area.
 It also had a tack room, smithy, and a designated space for dog grooming.
 The portals leading to the carriage area had small rounded stones to protect the building from damage caused by the wheels.

 Golf at Eolia